dorot2/dorot2/README.md

 - 🌱 I’m currently learning JS, JAVA.
 - 💬 Ask me about
-- 📫 How to reach me: viwon1231@nave.com
+- 📫 How to reach me : viwon1231@naver.com

 <!--
 - 🔭 I’m currently working on ...